Dynamic Earth Simulation Laboratory

 Google Scholar

 Hi, I am Jonathan.
 I am Assistant Professor of Machine Learning and Artificial Intelligence in Geological Sciences and a Faculty Fellow of the Alabama Water Institute.
-I am putting together this research group to bring together deep scientific exploration of Earth's dynamic processes and the utility of simulating those processes for real-world applications and advancements.

 I am both a scientist and an engineer.
 My scientific interests span many scales and many physical processes of Earth.
 I am particularly interested in what we can learn about the natural world by representing dynamic physical systems with models designed to simulate those processes.
 My engineering interests are focussed on water resources, particularly the design and life cycle of water resources infrastructure.

-For more specific information on my background, please see my CV.
+For more information, see my CV.

 Suma Bhanu Battula